yin1999/auto-delete-email-rust/README.md

 IMAP_PASS=password

 # optional
-SEEN_BEFORE=7 # delete email that has been seen before 7 days UNSEEN_BEFORE=15 # delete email that has been unseen before 15 days
+SEEN_BEFORE=7    # delete email that has been seen before 7 days UNSEEN_BEFORE=15 # delete email that has been unseen before 15 days KEEP=30          # keep deleted email for 30 days
 ```

 ### service